 During nighttime hours, drivers are also much more likely to feel drowsy or fatigued or to be intoxicated by alcohol and/or drugs, which can severely impair a driver’s abilities to safely operate their vehicle.

-Types of Injuries from Owings Mills Car Accidents
+Types of Injuries from Owings Mills Car Wrecks

 - Head Injuries – A high-speed car crash can cause a victim’s head to strike the steering wheel, window, or windshield.
 This can lead to a concussion, a traumatic brain injury (TBI), as well as other long-lasting forms of brain damage.